-2. After removing the finished turkey from the roasting pan, press the juices from the vegetables and discard them, leaving pan juices behind.
+2. After removing the finished turkey from the roasting pan, press the juices from the vegetables.
+Discard the vegetables, leaving the pan juices behind.

-3. Pour pan juices into a degreasing pitcher, straining out any remaining solids as you do.
+3. Pour pan juices into a degreasing pitcher/fat separator (see notes) or bowl, straining out any remaining solids as you do.
 Let stand while you continue working so that the fat can separate from the juices.
 Set the pan aside but do not wash it.

-4. Melt the butter in a saucepan and add the flour.
-Use a whisk to mix the butter and flour together into a roux (wet paste).
+4. Separately, melt the butter in a saucepan and add the flour.
+Use a whisk to mix the butter and flour together to form a roux (wet paste).
 Turn the heat to medium-low and allow the roux to cook, stirring it occasionally with the whisk, for 5-10 minutes, allowing it to brown.
 Do not allow it to burn.

-5. Pour the warm stock into the roux, whisking as you do to mix everything together.
-Turn the heat to medium high and pour the degreased pan juices into the pan.
+5. Turn the heat to medium high and pour the degreased pan juices into the saucepan.
 Stir everything together and allow the mixture to come to a simmer, then turn the heat to low and put the lid askew.

-6. Set roasting pan over 1 or 2 burners (depending on the size of your pan).
+6. Set the roasting pan over 1 or 2 burners (depending on its size).
 Turn heat to medium high.
-Pour wine into pan and bring to a simmer.
-Use a wooden spatula to deglaze the pan as the wine simmers.
-When the bottom has been scraped clean, turn off the heat and pour the contents of the pan into the gravy.
+Pour the wine into the pan and bring it to a simmer.
+Use a wooden spatula to scrape the flavorful browned bits from the bottom of the pan as the wine simmers.
+When the bottom has been scraped clean, turn off the heat and pour the contents of the roasting pan into the gravy.

 7. Turn the heat up briefly to simmer and combine flavors.
-Taste and adjust seasonings.
-Turn the heat off and keep it covered until ready to serve (to prevent a skin from forming).
+Taste the gravy and adjust seasonings, adding salt or pepper as needed.
+When it's just the way you like it, turn the heat off and keep the gravy covered until you're ready to serve (to prevent a skin from forming).